mlevison/APR-Markdown-Export/glossary/bottlenecks/index.md

 title: "Bottlenecks"
 date: "2023-02-07"
 relatedTerms: ['theory-of-constraints']
+excerpt: 'A **bottleneck** is a constraint that slows the delivery of value in our system.
+That is'
 ---

 A **bottleneck** is a constraint that slows the delivery of value in our system.
 That is awfully abstract language, so let’s provide an example from everyday life.